Internet Options for American Indian Lands

 Fixed wireless home internet for American Indian lands

 The fastest types of broadband internet, such as cable from companies like Xfinity or fiber from companies like AT&T, Google Fiber, or Frontier Fiber, are often unavailable on American Indian lands.
-If you can’t get these traditional options at your home, fixed wireless internet may be another possibility.
+If you can’t get these traditional options at home, fixed wireless internet may be another possibility.

-With fixed wireless internet, you get internet service provided via wireless phone airwaves like a cellular data plan, with an antenna attached to your home to help boost the signal.
+With fixed wireless internet, you get internet service via wireless phone airwaves like a cellular data plan, with an antenna attached to your home to help boost the signal.
 4G LTE home internet is one type of fixed wireless home internet service, but providers like T-Mobile are now offering 5G home internet with download speeds ranging from 33–182Mbps with no data limits.

 Provider